What does valuing social or environmental outcomes mean?

 Any organisation looking to maximise their positive impact on stakeholders can gain benefits from outcome valuation in 3 key ways:

-- Allocate resources to what truly matters: Insights gained from valuation help you make operational, tactical and strategic decisions on what products and services should be scaled, changed, or removed.
-If a certain feature of your intervention has a lower value to stakeholders than another, you should think twice about its importance.
-At the end of the day, valuation should help you put more time and energy into what matters most to your stakeholders, and less time into what they care less about.
+1. Allocate resources to what truly matters: Insights gained from valuation help you make operational, tactical and strategic decisions.
+These decisions then allow you to see what products and services should be scaled, changed, or removed.
+If a certain feature of your intervention has a lower value to stakeholders than another, you should rethink its importance.
+At the end of the day, valuation should help you put more time and energy into what matters most to your stakeholders.

-- Create stronger ties with your stakeholders: By asking stakeholders for their opinions, you express care and empathy for them.
-Furthermore, by acting on these insights, you are showing them that their experience is important to you, which helps to create brand affinity and potentially brand loyalty, as well as generate support further down the road (i.e., to run pilots or find ambassadors).
+2. Create stronger ties with your stakeholders: By asking stakeholders for their opinions, you express care and empathy for them.
+Furthermore, by acting on these insights, you are showing them that their experience is important to you.
+This helps to create brand affinity and potentially brand loyalty.
+As well as generating support further down the road (i.e., to run pilots or find ambassadors).

-- Improve your communication by segmenting better: valuing outcomes helps you better segment your audience by identifying differences in the value of your intervention for distinct audience groups.
+3. Improve your communication by segmenting better: Valuing social and environmental outcomes helps you better segment your audience by identifying differences in the value of your intervention for distinct audience groups.
 If you discover that certain people value outcome A over B while another group values B over A, you will likely be in the presence of two distinct segments with different wants and needs.
 Your service, interaction, and communication with these two segments can then be tailored to improve their experience.

 Is monetising a must?